top of page

 • Positive family history

-• Ribosomal protein (RP) gene or GATA1 mutation identified
+• Ribosomal protein (RP) gene mutation or mutation in GATA1, TSR2, or HEATR3 identified

 Minor

-• Presence of birth defects (found in about 50% of DBA patients)
+• Presence of birth defects (found in about 50% of patients)

 • No evidence of another inherited bone marrow failure syndrome

-Although a number of theories regarding the pathophysiology (cause) of DBA have been proposed, it is now widely accepted that the disorder results from a problem within the early immature red cells that makes them highly sensitive to death by apoptosis (which is a specific type of programmed cell death).
-It has now been shown that DBA is caused by mutations in ribosomal protein (or RP) genes.
-The first DBA gene identified was RPS19, one of the 80 known RP genes.
-The existence of mutations in genes encoding similar ribosomal proteins and other non-ribosomal protein gene mutations (such as GATA1) has been confirmed.
-The functions of these proteins in DBA are not yet well understood.
-Studies are underway to identify gene mutations in the approximately 30% of patients with DBA for whom no genetic cause has been identified.
+DBAS results from a problem within the early immature red cells that makes them highly sensitive to death by apoptosis (which is a specific type of programmed cell death).
+It has been shown that DBAS is caused by mutations in ribosomal protein (or RP) genes.
+The first DBAS gene identified was RPS19, one of the 80 known RP genes.
+The existence of mutations in genes encoding similar ribosomal proteins and other non-ribosomal protein gene mutations (such as GATA1, TSR2 and HEATR3) has been confirmed.
+The functions of these proteins in DBAS are not yet well understood.
+Studies are underway to identify gene mutations in the approximately 15-20% of patients with DBA for whom no genetic cause has been identified.

 • Blackfan Diamond anemia